 2018-19 Erasmus Student

 Erasmus is a year-long course designed to bring together second and third-year students from various undergraduate majors at USF in a shared learning environment, with the option for community living.

 The theme for the Erasmus Program for the 2019-20 academic year is: Conflict and Reconciliation.
-We will study the psychological, structural, political, and social causes of conflict and its impacts on a variety of communities both in the Bay Area and beyond.
-We will also delve into the background of the conflict in Northern Ireland to prepare us for our 10-day immersion trip in January to Belfast and Derry, Northern Ireland.
+We are studying the psychological, structural, political, and social causes of conflict and its impacts on a variety of communities both in the Bay Area and beyond.
+We have also delved into the background of the conflict in Northern Ireland to prepare us for our 10-day immersion trip in January to Belfast and Derry, Northern Ireland.

-The first semester will focus on understanding conflict, and the Spring term will explore reconciliation.
+The first semester focused on understanding conflict, and the Spring term is exploring reconciliation.
 How do we resolve conflict?
 What kinds of psychological, cultural, and political changes are needed in order to create peace?
-Erasmus students learn theoretical information from the classroom experience, discuss the material as a community and directly apply information and ideas through various community-based research projects.
-Over the course of a year, students in the community delve deeper into their understanding of the intertextuality of ethics, service, and justice at local and global levels.
+Erasmus students are learning theoretical information from the classroom experience, discussing the material as a community, and directly applying information and ideas through various community-based research projects.
+Over the course of the year, students in the community dive deeper into their understanding of the intertextuality of ethics, service, and justice at local and global levels.

 The YEAR-LONG (8-unit) course fulfills

 Students are invited to live in Toler Hall for the year, but must be enrolled in both Fall and Spring semesters of the course in order to live on campus.
 Students who do not register for the course in the Spring term, or who drop the course before census date in either term will be asked to vacate student housing.
 They are likewise ineligible to attend the January immersion trip.
 Students must maintain an overall grade of C+ and complete all assignments to be eligible for the immersion trip.